nkapliev/next-bus/README.md

 #### How to add your bus/train/ferry API?

-That should be easy as hell.
+That should be easy as hell:
-All you need to do is just create new object here: `app/js/src/utils/cities.js`
+1. Add your API host to `permissions` section in `app/manifest.json` for fix possible CORS issue
+2. Create new API object at `app/js/src/utils/api.js`.
 With 3 necessary fields:
-1. `url` -- a string with url endpoint to your API.
+  * `url` -- a string with url endpoint to your API.
 Extension will make http GET request to endpoint once per minute (see `app/js/src/config.js`).
-2. `paramsBuilder` -- a function that should build query object for API request from extension state object.
+  * `paramsBuilder` -- a function that should build query object for API request from extension state object.
-3. `responseHandler` -- a function that should handle API response: build object with new data about next buses, or with errors from API.
+  * `responseHandler` -- a function that should handle API response: build object with new data about next buses, or with errors from API.
+3. Add icons for your API to `app/icons/`.
+Read more about icons at https://developer.chrome.com/apps/manifest/icons

-If you have any questions, please look at jsDoc in `app/js/src/utils/cities.js`.
+If you have any questions, please look at jsDoc in `app/js/src/utils/api.js`.
+Or you could look at [this]() commit where I've added new API for Irish Rails.
 Or just ask me ;)

 #### Roadmap